-The NJ Department of Health (DOH) announced that the medical dispensary TerrAscend can start growing cannabis plants at their facility in Boonton, NJ for their dispensary in Phillipsburg, which will be called “The Apothocareum”.
+The NJ Department of Health (DOH) announced that the medical dispensary TerrAscend could start growing cannabis plants at their facility in Boonton, NJ.
+The harvests are for their dispensary in Phillipsburg, which will be called “The Apothecarium.”

 According to the NJ DOH, TerrAscend is the fourth Alternative Treatment Center (ATC) to receive a permit to grow in North Jersey.
 Once the cannabis that is grown is tested, it can be sold in their store.
 The Boonton facility is supposed to be about 227,000 square feet upon completion.

 “We are honored to receive our cultivation permit after meeting the rigorous requirements and operating procedures by NJ DOH,” said executive chairman of TerrAscend Jason Ackerman.
-“TerrAscend is committed to compliance, quality and safety and we look forward to bringing high-quality, trusted brands from TerrAscend’s portfolio to medical-use patients in New Jersey.”
+“TerrAscend is committed to compliance, quality, and safety.
+We look forward to bringing high-quality, trusted brands from TerrAscend’s portfolio to medical-use patients in New Jersey.”

 TerrAscend Makes Big Moves